radu-musat/stripe-payment-demo/README.md

 ### Client folder
 ```
-Access client folder index.html then click the button
+Access client folder index.html with a dev serv (ex: vs code liver server) then click the button
 ```

 ### Based on the following video